-Skill Centre: provides academic support services to students registered in credit programs at Keyano College in the form of tutoring, writing support groups, facilitated study groups, workshops and study space.
-Tutoring services are free to Keyano students.
-Tutoring is available for Math, Writing, English, and Science subject areas.
+Skill Centre: provides academic support services to students registered in credit programs at Keyano College in the form of tutoring, writing support groups, facilitated study groups,

 While most courses are being offered online, the Skill Center will be offering mostly virtual tutoring services and in-person sessions as requested.
 Please email Skill.centre@keyano.ca to get in contact with our tutoring staff.